whot/python-libevdev/doc/source/index.rst

 Why libevdev?
 -------------

-**libevdev-python** uses libevdev for most operations.
+**python-libevdev** uses libevdev for most operations.
 This provides a number of advantages over direct evdev event handling, libevdev hides some of the quirks of the evdev protocol.
 For example libevdev provides